Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Despite the name, as we cruise past you will only see 8 of the 12 apostles, with mother nature causing the other 4 to fall overtime.
 Constant erosion over 20 million years has resulted in the rugged limestone stacks that stand majestically tall out of the blue Southern Ocean.

 Credit: Chrissie Goldrick/Australian Geographic

 The first stop of the voyage in Tasmanian waters will take us to King Island.
 Known these days for its agriculture of quality produce of beef and cheese, the island has significant history.
 It was originally part of a land bridge linking Tasmania with the mainland until submerged some 12,000 years ago.
 It is part of a small group of Islands called the New Year Group and is located in open waters in the Bass Strait making it subject to weather including the infamous “roaring forties” winds.
 It was first claimed by the British and discovered by mariner Captain Reed in 1799 whilst hunting seals.
 Guests will have the chance to explore the island from ashore and we will visit the historic Cape Wickham Lighthouse, built in 1861, and at 48 metres tall, Australia’s tallest lighthouse.

-Welcome to historic Hobart.
-Guests will arrive at sunrise and enjoy the views as we cruise through the D’Entrecasteaux channel and onwards up the Derwent River.
+After a relaxing day at sea, we will arrive into historic Hobart.
+Enjoy sunrise with a view as we cruise through the D’Entrecasteaux channel and onwards up the Derwent River.
 A full day in Hobart will allow guests free time to explore the city, enjoy the local markets and fabulous restaurants and bars and we will arrange a special visit to the Maritime Museum.

 Photo Credit: Chrissie Goldrick/Australian Geographic